Cold War (2012 film): Plot

-One midnight, a Hong Kong Police Force Emergency Unit (EU) van carrying advanced equipment and five police officers goes missing.
+One midnight in December 2015 (Note: Cold War 2 takes place in 2016, as its opening credits indicates the events of the Cold War operation happened "last December", which is set in 2015 instead of the original intended setting in 2011/2012.) ,a Hong Kong Police Force Emergency Unit (EU) van carrying advanced equipment and five police officers goes missing.
 As the police investigate the case, they became aware that the terrorists possess detailed knowledge of the police's procedures and have planned several steps ahead, even possibly breaching the secured police network.
-As the Commissioner is away, Deputy Commissioner M.B.
+As Commissioner York Tsang is away, Deputy Commissioner M.B.
 Lee, plans and leads a rescue operation code-named "Cold War," and declares Hong Kong to go under a state of emergency.

 After being repeatedly misled by the terrorists and failing to track them down, fellow Deputy Commissioner Sean Lau believes Lee is acting too rashly, due to one of the five abducted policemen being his own son, Joe Lee.
-After consulting with superintendent Vincent Tsui and Albert Kwang, who both believe Lee is taking measures too extreme, Lau relieves Lee of his command and assumes command of Operation Cold War.
+After consulting with superintendent Vincent Tsui and Albert Kwong, who both believe Lee is taking measures too extreme, Lau relieves Lee of his post after an argument and assumes command of Operation Cold War, which Commissioner Tsang has approved Lau take charge of.

 Lau plans to negotiate with the terrorists while secretly tracking them to their hide-out.
 The terrorists asks Lau to prepare a ransom equal to the calculated value of the policemen and the EU van.
 As the police force prepare the cash, the terrorists call again and say they only want roughly a third of the ransom, and for Lau to personally deliver the money.
 At the request of the bank manager, Lau takes only enough for the ransom and have the rest delivered back to the bank.
 When Lau eventually arrives at the meeting location, he is ordered to stop the car immediately and throw the cash down a bridge, causing a traffic blockage.
-In the confusion, Lau is attacked by the terrorists, and superintendent Tsui was killed in action in the crossfire.
-The terrorists escape, while superintendent Kwang notifies Lau that the terrorists simultaneously intercepted the rest of the money that was supposed to be returned to the bank.
-However, the police force did successfully rescue the missing policemen at a different location.
+In the confusion, Lau is attacked by the terrorists, and Tsui is killed in action in the crossfire.
+The terrorists escape, while Kwong notifies Lau that the terrorists simultaneously intercepted the rest of the money that was supposed to be returned to the bank.
+However, the police force successfully rescue the 5 missing policemen at a different location.